 - People realized they could fix this issue by adding

 shrink-to-fit=noto their viewport meta tag.
-General applause ensued.
+Applause.

 A few years and many updates to iOS later, we continue to include the shrinking fix to our viewport meta tags.
 However, it seems the scrape has healed and we may not need to keep wearing this band aid.